atoti/atoti/03-use-cases/01-finance/risk-management/operational-risk/credit-card-fraud-detection/atoti-pycaret/README.md

 <img src="../img/request_received.png"/>

-The endpoint returns a Pandas Dataframe containing the features and their corresponding prediction.
+The endpoint returns a Pandas DataFrame containing the features and their corresponding prediction.